ethresearch/sharding-p2p-poc/README.md

     	whether to do bootstrapping or not
   -client
     	is RPC client or server
+  -ip string
+    	ip listened by the process for incoming connections (default "127.0.0.1") -notifierport int
-  -port int
+    	notifier port listened by the event rpc server -port int
-    	port listened by the node for incoming connections (default 10000) -rpcport int
+    	port listened by the node for incoming connections (default 10000) -rpcip string
+    	ip listened by the RPC server (default "127.0.0.1") -rpcport int
-    	rpc port listened by the rpc server (default 13000) -seed int
+    	RPC port listened by the RPC server (default 13000) -seed int
     	set random seed for id generation
   -verbose
-        set the log level to DEBUG, i.e., print all messages
+    	verbose output, i.e., log level is set to DEBUG, otherwise it's set to ERROR
 ```

+**Note**
-**Note**: `-bootstrap` controls whether to spin up a bootstrap routine, which periodically queries its peers for new peers.
+- `-bootstrap` controls whether to spin up a bootstrap routine, which periodically queries its peers for new peers.
 There will be no effect if you feed `-bootnodes` without specifying the flag `-bootstrap`.
+- `-client` indicates we are running a client of sharding-p2p-poc.
+If not specifying the flag it will be run as the server by default.
+Details can be found in the [section](#command-line-interface)

 ### Example